fox32-arch/fox32/docs/cpu.md

 There are two kinds of external bus that the fox32 CPU can address:

-- **Memory**: Data is read from and written to memory with the `mov` instruction, instructions are fetch from memory.
+- **Memory**: Data is read from and written to memory with the `mov` instruction, instructions are fetched from memory.
 - **I/O bus**: Peripherals are connected to the I/O bus.
 Peripheral registers can be read using the `in` instruction and written using the `out` instruction.